ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    |  -------------------  | ----------------|
    |  20 GB                | 20 GB           |
    |  20 GB + 30 GB        | 50 GB           |
-   {: caption="Table 9.
-Calculation of deployed virtual machines volume" caption-side="bottom"}
+   {: caption="Calculation of deployed virtual machines volume" caption-side="bottom"}

 * **Deployed virtual machine snapshots**: The snapshots of the volumes are taken after the virtual machine is deployed.
 The size of the volume snapshot is related to the number of updates that are made to the virtual machine.
 When you take a snapshot for the first time, the size of the snapshot is a fraction of the size of the volume(s) of the virtual machine.
 The size of subsequent snapshots might increase based on the changes that are made to the original volume.